ANASinfad/LP-python-Polygons/practica/README.md

 * bot ( a folder that contains the bot part)
 	* bot.py ( Code of the Telegram bot)

-In the first part of the poroject, we had to implement the class polygons.py such that it contains all the operations needed so the user can make computations with polygons and manage them.
+In the first part of the project, we had to implement the class polygons.py such that it contains all the operations needed so the user can make computations with polygons and manage them.
 To compile this class, simply use the command: python polygons.py